notJust-dev/notjustdev/content/posts/2022-11-28-notJust-Hack-Demo-Day/index.md

 It gives students the additional option to make the payment to the canteen owners of their university by promising that they will pay the amount later and the transactions and passbook data is saved in our backend.

 <YoutubeVideo id="3F1XQZTKKPA" title="Canteen App" />

+## Results

+During the Demo live stream, we will announce the winners!